bruab/bruab.github.io/free-courses/improve-website-1.md

 Thanks for signing up!
 (And confirming your email and all that stuff.)

-We have to tackle "meaningful" before we start improving, so please Reply with two things:
+We have to tackle "meaningful" before we start improving, so please go back to the email you just received and Reply with two things:

 1. A link to your website
 2. The main thing you want people to do when they visit